Skip to content

 Interword Spacing

 Additional pixel spacing between words in text.
-This is similiar to kerning, except only applies to the spacing between separate words, not the spacing between letters of the same word.
+This is similar to kerning, except only applies to the spacing between separate words, not the spacing between letters of the same word.

 Positive values add space between words, negative values decrease it.